Martin Burns: Death

 Burns died on January 8, 1937, in Council Bluffs, Iowa at the age of 75, and was buried at the St. James Cemetery in Toronto, Iowa.

 The "Farmer" Burns Workout

 The "Farmer" Burns workout is a custom workout routine developed by Martin Burns for himself and his students.
 It is based only on resistance provided by one's own body, a pair of dumbbell weights, and supplemental aerobic exercise, such as running.
 The workout consists of three phases of exercises organized into sets and repetitions.
 The first phase is a combination of warm-ups and stretches, using only one's own body for resistance.
 The second phase uses a pair of dumbbells for resistance, otherwise resembling aerobics in appearance.
 The third phase of exercises are partner exercises, again only relying on the two persons' bodies for resistance.
-Martin Burns' career success is often accredited greatly in part to this intense workout routine.
+Martin Burns's career success is often accredited in part to this intense workout routine.